I’m Jamie, and I like to go hiking.

 I find a lot of fulfillment in my hikes, and I hope the same for you.

 Backpacking is a strange thing.
 It can feel so meaningful, yet finding a tangible meaning in it is so elusive… like life itself.

 DownTheTrail.com is here to help with your outdoor adventures

-Like most hiking blogs, Down The Trail began as a self-indulgent place to chronicle my adventures.
+Like most hiking blogs, Down The Trail began as a self-indulgent place to chronicle my trips.